ethanill/portfolio/README.md

 2. `bundle exec jekyll serve`
 3. Open your browser to `localhost:4000`

-### Customizing

-First you'll want to fork the repo to your own account.
-Then clone it locally and customize, or use the GitHub web editor to customize.

-#### Options/configuration
+#### Cconfiguration

 Most of the basic customization will take place in the `/_config.yml` file.
-Here is a list of customizations available via `/_config.yml`:
+Here is a list of customizations available via `/_config.yml`.

-[...write these out...]

-#### Editing content

 Most of the content configuration will take place in the `/_layouts/resume.html` file.
-Simply edit the markup there accordingly
+Simply edit the markup there accordingly.

 ### Publishing to GitHub Pages for free